pykale/pykale/examples/bindingdb_deepdta/README.md

 ```

 ### 6. Results
-Here are the MSE loss results for the three BindingDB datasets, the minimal validation loss's epoch is saved as best
+Here are the MSE loss results for the three BindingDB datasets, and the minimal validation loss's epoch is saved as the
-checkpoint, which is applied to calculate test dataset loss.
+best checkpoint, which is applied to calculate test dataset loss.
 All default maximum epochs are 100.

 |  Datasets   | val_loss | test_loss | best_epoch |
 |  :----:  | :----:  |   :----:  | :----:  |